Opinion How to: build your own bowl of wholesome goodnessKitchen Tips

-Personally, my favourite homemade sauce involves a simple mix of three elements: a nutty sort of base (tahini or peanut butter), an acidic component (lemon or lime juice), and some natural sweetener (maple syrup or agave nectar).
-I just add a splash of each of these to a bowl, whisk with a fork until it reaches a creamy consistency, taste and adjust ingredients as needed, and then drizzle over my bowl!
+Personally, my favourite homemade sauce involves a simple mix of three elements: a nutty sort of base (tahini or peanut butter), an acidic component (lemon or lime juice), and some natural sweetener (maple syrup).
+I just add a splash of each of these to a bowl, whisk with a fork until it reaches a creamy consistency, taste and adjust ingredients as needed, then drizzle!
 It’s that simple.
 I have enjoyed this kind of dressing over every type of grain-veggie combo I’ve ever tried.
 But of course, that’s just me.
-With sauces, it’s all about experimenting with different flavours and finding what suits your palette best.
+With sauces, it’s all about experimenting with different flavours and finding what suits your palate best.
 You might be surprised what you can come up with from the ingredients you already have in your cupboard!

 The funny thing is, when I stopped eating meat and eggs, I wondered how I could possibly fill that “void” in my diet — and perhaps you’ve wondered the same.
 But I quickly realised that in fact, with all that extra space on my plate and in my caloric intake, I could actually eat so much more variety.
 I’m not always consciously trying to ‘eat the rainbow’ as is recommended, but my bowls often end up looking like rainbows nonetheless!